Istrian–Dalmatian exodus: Property reparation

-On 18 February 1983 Yugoslavia and Italy signed a treaty in Rome where Yugoslavia agreed to pay US$110 million for the compensation of the exiles' property which was confiscated after the war in the Zone B of Free Territory of Trieste.
+On 18 February 1983, Yugoslavia and Italy signed a treaty in Rome where Yugoslavia agreed to pay US$110 million for the compensation of the exiles' property (which was confiscated after the war in the Zone B of Free Territory of Trieste).

 However, the issue of the property reparation is enormously complex and remains unresolved: as of 2022, the exiles have not yet received compensation.
 Indeed, there is very little probability that exiles out of the Zone B of the Free Territory of Trieste will ever be compensated.
 The matter of property compensation is included in the program of the Istrian Democratic Assembly, the regional party currently administrating the Istria County.

 Minority rights in Yugoslavia

-In connection with exodus and during the period of communist Yugoslavia (1945–1991), the equality of ethno-nations and national minorities and how to handle inter-ethnic relations was one of the key questions of Yugoslav internal politics.
+In connection with the exodus and during the period of communist Yugoslavia (1945–1991), the equality of ethno-nations and national minorities and how to handle inter-ethnic relations was one of the key questions of Yugoslav internal politics.
 In November 1943, the federation of Yugoslavia was proclaimed by the second assembly of the Anti-Fascist Council of the National Liberation of Yugoslavia (AVNOJ).
 The fourth paragraph of the proclamation stated that "Ethnic minorities in Yugoslavia shall be granted all national rights".
 These principles were codified in the 1946 and 1963 constitutions and reaffirmed again, in great detail, by the last federal constitution of 1974.